 Abbreviations vs. Full Version

-Set rules around what fields use abbreviations and which do not.
+Set data quality standards around what fields use abbreviations and which do not.
 There’s no right choice, but pick one and stick with it.

 Street Name – St. or Street